-- A consumer is entitled to a vacancy regardless of whether they require the assistance of an advocate or support worker. - You cannot charge more rent or bond based on your assumptions about an applicant.
-You are entitled to charge more for services during peak/holiday seasons and to determine a sliding scale of fees for levels of accommodation provided.
-However, you must disclose your fee policies prior to them entering into a tenancy agreement. - A consumer is entitled to choose from the range of accommodation that is available and within their budget. - All relevant business policies relating to consumers must be fair, equitable, clearly displayed, applied uniformly and comply with the Equal Opportunity Act.
+- A consumer is entitled to a vacancy regardless of whether they require the assistance of an advocate or support worker. - You cannot charge more rent or bond based on your assumptions about an applicant. - A consumer is entitled to choose from the range of accommodation that is available and within their budget. - You cannot refuse a vacancy or vary the terms of a tenancy. - All relevant business policies relating to consumers must be fair, equitable, clearly displayed, applied uniformly and comply with the Equal Opportunity Act.